RasoulNik/yolov8-streamlit-detection-tracking/README.md

 This project is for educational purposes and not recommended for production environments.

 **If you appreciate these enhancements, consider giving a star ⭐ to this repo!**

----

-This updated README now includes instructions for building and running the Docker container and a link to the original README for further documentation.